onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-2.md

     access(all) let CollectionPublicPath: PublicPath
     access(all) let MinterStoragePath: StoragePath

-    // Tracks the unique IDs of the NFT access(all) var idCount: UInt64
+    // Tracks the unique IDs of the NFTs access(all) var idCount: UInt64

     // Declare the NFT resource type